 Analysis and Test Results

 We purchased and tested 8 of the best rockers on the market to determine which options are the best for every baby-centered goal.

 Ease of Use

-Harried and sleep-deprived new parents need things to be easy and straightforward.
-Trust us, you want a product to work with as little effort from your brain and body as possible when your infant is keeping you p all hours of the night.
-We looked for rockers with simple instructions, intuitive buttons, and thoughtful, no-nonsense designs parents can quickly learn or instinctively know.
+Harried and sleep-deprived parents need products that are easy to use and straightforward in their designs.
+Trust us, you'll want a rocker that works with little input from your brain and body when your infant is keeping you up all night.
+We looked for options with simple user manuals, intuitive interfaces, and thoughtful designs that parents can quickly figure out or instinctively know.

 The 4moms Mama Roo 4 is by far the most complicated with an app you need to download and a high-tech design and feel that could have you staying awake reading a user manual instead of sleeping when your little one sleeps.
 Alternatively, the easiest is arguably the born free Kova that comes assembled and has no buttons or complicated options to decipher.
 All you do is flip up the kickstand that keeps it still, and your little one will be rocking under their own steam or with your help in no time.
 Anyone can step in and use this rocker with no tutorial.
 In between these two, there are the products with a small section of buttons that allow you to choose swinging speed and direction, music or other sounds, and sometimes even moving mobiles.
 The Fisher-Price Cradle 'n Swing and the Graco Glider Lite LX are god examples of this type of product.
 Not hard, but sometimes not obvious, we think most parents will dial in the details on these feature-full products in short order.